elearner/GettingAndClearingData/README.md

 ## Script description

-To creat tidy data set use following steps:
+To create tidy data set use following steps:

 1. Download zip file with original data, and put it to the directory with run_analysis.R script.
 2. Set directory with run_analysis.R script as your working directory in the R.